loot/loot/CONTRIBUTING.md

 ### Translating the Installer

+First check that an [Inno Setup translation](http://www.jrsoftware.org/files/istrans/) exists for your language.
+Unofficial translations are acceptable, but require a bit of extra handling.
+If there isn't an official or unofficial translation for Inno Setup, you're better off making a translation and getting it listed on the linked page before continuing.

-1. Open the installer script at `src/installer.nsi` in a text editor of your choice.
+1. Open the installer script at `src/installer.iss` in a text editor of your choice.
-2. The English strings are located in the section with the heading `English Strings`.
-Create a copy of this section below the original.
-3. Translate the quoted strings in the copied section, replacing the English text.
-For the lines beginning `VIAddVersionKey`, only translate the second quoted string.
-4. Add an `!insertmacro MUI_LANGUAGE "<name>"` line to the section with the headering `Languages`. `<name>` is the NSIS name for your language: a perhaps incomplete example of accepted values can be found in [this script](http://nsis.sourceforge.net/Examples/Modern%20UI/MultiLanguage.nsi).
+2. If your language only has an unofficial translation, add a `#define <Language>Exists` block for it near the top of the script, like it has been done for Korean and Simplified Chinese.
+3. Add your language to the `[Languages]` section.
+The `Name` must be the POSIX locale code for your language.
+The `MessagesFile` filename is the filename of the Inno Setup translation that you checked exists.
+If your language only has an unofficial translation, wrap its line in `#ifdef` and `#endif` lines, again like it has been done for Korean and Simplified Chinese.
+4. Translate the string(s) in the `[CustomMessages]` into your language, following the example of the existing translations.
+Again, if your language only has an unofficial translation, wrap its line(s) in `#ifdef` and `#endif` lines.
-3. Save your changes.
+5. Save your changes.

 ### Translating the LOOT application